External Resources

 No Source

-Configure the deployment to use no source for external resources when using a single engine instance to get started with StreamSets, or when your pipelines do not require external resources.
+Configure the deployment to use no source for external resources when using a single engine instance to get started with IBM StreamSets, or when your pipelines do not require external resources.

 When using no configured source for the deployment, you can upload external resources to the engine instance.